nwsidemadman/GraffitiTracker/README.md

 Feature/Infrastructure Overview
 ----------------
--Implemented using Spring 4.0
+-Implemented using Spring 4.1.0
--Spring MVC for servlet/JSP
+-Spring MVC for servlet/JSP and REST resources
 -Spring Security for login, custom role management, page access based per user role, and HTTP/HTTPS protocol trafficking
 -MySQL for data persitence
 -Spring OR/M for object to data mapping